 Ticks on dogs – identification & treatment

-While ticks seem pointless, they do provide a big purpose in the ecosystem, providing a meal for a few wild animals but unfortunately, your dog can be a perfect feeding ground for these parasites.
-Here are the things you need to know about these arachnids and the diseases they carry.
+Unfortunately, your dog can be a perfect feeding ground for these parasites.
+Here’s what you need to know about these arachnids and the diseases they carry…

 What do ticks look like?

-Ticks vary in shape, colour and size but they have a flattened oval-shaped body before feeding and a plump, rounded body once fed.
-When they’re unfed they’re the size of a sesame seed but then grow to the size of a coffee bean when engorged with their host’s blood.
+When they’re unfed, ticks are the size of a sesame seed, then grow to the size of a coffee bean when engorged (full) with their host’s blood.

 When are ticks active?

-Ticks are most active from March to October, but you might come across them in the winter months too.
-Because ticks are at risk of drying out, they prefer moist and humid environments and live in grass, bushes, shrubs and foliage.
+Because ticks are at risk of drying out, they prefer moist and humid environments; choosing to live in grass, bushes, shrubs, and foliage.

 How do ticks get on to your dog?